MileHacker Logo

 Scones

-Light, fluffy baked goods, often served warm with jam and clotted cream, just for breakfast or afternoon tea.
+Light, fluffy baked goods, often served warm with jam and clotted cream, just for a brunch or afternoon tea.

 Brown Bread

-A dense, wholesome Irish soda bread, usually accompanied by meals, specifically with seafood chowder.
+A dense, wholesome Irish soda bread, usually coupled with meals, specifically with seafood chowder.
 Its nutty flavor complements savory dishes.

 Dining Options